turingschool/portfolios/template.markdown

 (ways you supported the larger Turing community)

+I showed up every day with a positive attitude, ready to tackle the days challenge.
+I love my Turing mod and being a part of this community has really helped me grow as a programmer.
+I'm hoping I was as supportive of my fellow student as they were for me.

 ### Gear Up

 (reflect on your Gear Up sessions following the below example)